mpkelly/siam/README.md

           lg 50 # on screens >= 992px wide, use 50px height
 ```

-If you want to override the breakpoint values then you can define your own on the system like so
+If you want to override the breakpoint values then you can define your own on the system like so:

 ```
 breakpoints